 I was recently given the honor of accepting the ACG NJ 2018 Corporate Lifetime Achievement Award on behalf of Konica Minolta.
 I really couldn’t be more enthusiastic about this recognition because it truly reflects the drive we feel internally with our push towards innovation, corporate growth, and excellence within our own organizational best practices. (more…)

-Stacey Sujeebun, Marketing Communications Director, North America, the Global Digital Workplace Division, and Global Research and Development
+Stacey Sujeebun, Marketing Communications Director, North America and Global Research and Development

 Change is in the Air: Transformation Underway

 Konica Minolta has always been a brand with transformation and change as part of its DNA, ingrained in the company culture.
 From having a Minolta camera on the first American manned shuttle that went into space in 1962, to releasing the world’s first 35 mm camera with auto focus in 1977, we have had many world firsts.
 As our CEO Shoei Yamana mentioned in a recent interview with the Financial Times, innovation at Konica Minolta has historically been focused on ‘over engineering’ our products.
 In times of stability, such product innovations absolutely have their place.
 However, today our traditional market place has shrunk dramatically.
 For Konica Minolta to retain market relevancy, we have to shift our focus to customer value.
 It is definitely a very different focus to “how can we make our products better.”
 And so, over the last four years, Konica Minolta’s innovative journey has been accelerating like never before.
 With the establishment of our Business Innovation Centers, expansion of our R&D facilities globally, and our acquisitions, Konica Minolta is closer than ever to our clients.
 All this is supporting Konica Minolta’s transformation into a leading edge IT Services business. (more…)